 Don’t believe me yet?
 Okay, skip the giant research library like everyone else (me included – but it needs to be noted that it contains over 100,000 ship plans) and make your way right over to the Benjamin F. Packard Ship cabin.
 That is, you can walk into an old sailing ship’s cabin and check out what life was like back in the day on the sea.
 Oh wait, the next building?
 Yeah, it’s only about 1000 square feet full of authentic small boats from the last 300 years or so.
 Heck, they even have an original Delaware Ducker!
-(They did not have Florida’s version.)

 I know, I need to speed this along… After the ship, we checked out the following 18th and 19th century buildings complete with actors acting inside them: A bank, a drug store, a cooperage (barrell making), another house, a print shop with old working presses, a shipcarver’s shop, a hoop shop, and a nautical instrument shop which was really interesting.
 There were displays on how the old-timers made sextants and compasses and clocks and things of that nature.
 I could have spent an hour in there alone, but there was more!

 Especially when I tell you that the next building was a 250 foot long monster, teaching visitors how rope was made in the early 19th century.
 Starting out as little strands and ending down the looooooooong line as a strong, thick rope, the process is fascinating to learn.
-Here are some pictures, though they sort of give up on the whole shebang.

 Let’s see… what else?
 Oh another small boat exhibit, a nice little lighthouse, a period salmon shack, a boat repair building showing us all the olden techniques, an oyster shack, a lobster shack, a huge scale model of the entire seaside town of Mystic – done in incredible detail.
 Oh look, an old running steamboat.
 Sigh.
 (I’m sighing from being overwhelmed, not out of boredom by any stretch!)